Updated July 2014

 Alfredo Mirande, Rascuache Lawyer: Toward a Theory of Ordinary Litigation (2011).

 "Rascuache" is a Spanish word for "poor" or "wretched."
 The author describes his work representing rascuache clients and how he applies critical race theory to his day-to-day legal practice.

 KF373 .M534 A3 2011 (STACKS)

-Delivering Legal Services to Low-Income People, by Wayne Moore, 2011.
+Wayne Moore, Delivering Legal Services to Low-Income People (2011).